Dataphyte/Nubia-server/README.md

 ---

-<p align="center"> Nubia is an open-source project that aims to generate stories
+<p align="center"> Nubia is an open-source project that aims to generate multiple stories from single cleaned data stream.
     <br>
 </p>